shawngraham/graham-for-keywords/short-list-artefacts.md

 # Artefacts for Keywork, 'history'

+(ha, bit of a slip there. should be 'keywords', but I like the word, 'keywork')

 Of course, lots of my artefacts are not necessarily built by card-carrying historians.
 I suspect that doesn't matter, right?
 Anyway...

 + What's Wrong with Writing Essays?
 Mark Sample.
 Appears in a couple of different versions online.
 Ur-text here: http://www.samplereality.com/2009/03/12/whats-wrong-with-writing-essays/ .
 Crystalizes the issue around essays: we are too much concerned with 'form' and forgetting about 'content', moreover, that 'writing' could mean something far more expansive.
 The 'textus' bit really struck me back when I first started at Carleton (when I had to learn how to be an academic all over again).
 No license on the blog post, but the other versions...